jitalian/jitalian.github.io/README.md

-This is my portfolio website.
+This is version 1 of my portfolio website created in October 2023.